JackWillz/Projects/README.md

 ## Current Portfolio:

-**CNN - Music Genre Classification**: Building an CNN model capable of classifying the genre of a song based on a 30 sec extract.
+**CNN - Music Genre Classification**: Building a CNN model capable of classifying the genre of a song based on a 30 sec extract.
 First transforms the audio files into melospectrograms (images of sound over time).
 Builds a base LeNet model (50% accuracy).
 Optimizes the model through iterative parameter tuning and architecture changes to a final model of 65% accuracy (95% for 2 of the 5 genres).

 **RNN - Marvel Character Generator**: An RNN model that takes the text from the Marvel Wiki entries and uses it to generate a backstory for a character.
 Results vary and still requires better tuning but an interesting introduction!